mfateev/musings/hello-activity/activity-failure-scenarios.md

 **What Happens:**
 1. **Timeout Detection**: Temporal tracks activity execution time against `start_to_close_timeout`
-2. **Automatic Failure**: Activity is marked as failed when timeout is exceeded
+2. **Automatic Failure**: Activity task is marked as failed when timeout is exceeded
 3. **Retry Logic**: Retry policy determines if activity should be retried
 4. **Worker Handling**: Worker may still be processing the original task (which gets ignored)